Visas, Filing Fees Information:

 Maintaining Your Visa Status:

 There are very specific requirements to maintain your visa status.
-To maintain legal F-1 student status while attending PSU, students must enroll in full-time classes, cannot work without proper authorization and remit any address change or program change to the International Student Advisor within 10 days of any changes.
+To maintain legal F-1 student status while attending PSU, students must enroll in full-time classes (only 1 online course per term allowed), cannot work without proper authorization and remit any address change or program change to the International Student Advisor within 10 days of any changes.
 Remember to have your I-20 signed by your Advisor before traveling outside the United States.
-See Maintaining Legal Status as an F-1 Student for detailed information.
+See Maintaining Legal Status F-1 for detailed information.
 Contact the F-1 advisor in the Global Engagement Office at (603) 535-3372 for more information.

 Note Regarding Paying Your Bill: Non-payment of your University bill may jeopardize your status as a student visa holder and your ability to attend Plymouth State University.
 It is the student’s responsibility to ensure that his or her bill is paid in full or to submit the necessary documents from government sponsors or scholarships by the payment due date.
 All billing information is available online at Student Account Services.